opennetworkinglab/aether-docs/testing/about_system_tests.rst

 provides highly scalable and low maintenance code which will help cover various categories of tests.
 Framework includes libraries and tools that allows both component level and integration level tests.
 Robot Framework will be used for covering integration tests.
-Component level test coverages have been accomplished by leveraging the existing test frameworks that were developed in their respective projects.
+Component level test coverage have been accomplished by leveraging the existing test frameworks that were developed in their respective projects.
 Component level tests include tests for TOST, PDP, SD-CORE areas.
 For detailed information on component tests, please see their